Do Go On - 369 - The Night Witches

 I'm like, wait, why is the information so inconsistent?

-But I think they were renamed.
+but I think they were renamed.

 Okay.

-But I'm just going to keep calling them the 588th.
+But I'm just going to keep calling them the 58th.

 Yeah, sure.

-Or just the Night Witches.
+Or just the night, which is.

-Just to be nice and clear.
+it'd be nice and clear.

-Chosen to lead the 588th was Yevdokia Bershanskaya.
+Chosen to lead the 58th was Yevdokia,

-She was born on the 6th of Feb, 1913, in modern-day Russia.
+She was born on the 6th of Feb, 1913 in modern-day Russia.

 After graduating from secondary school,

-After graduating, she worked as a trainer there for the next eight years before being appointed as commander of the 218th Special Operations
+After graduating, she worked as a trainer there for the next eight years

 So she's studying at the School of Pilots in 1931,